 By running "rm -rf ./Desktop/myScript.sh" command line in Mac Terminal, users could delete multiple unwanted files at one time.

-rm command simply deletes the directory entry for the file while leaving the disk blocks it used, untouched.
+The rm command simply deletes the directory entry for the file while leaving the disk blocks it used untouched.
 You can try to re-discover those blocks' contents with some advanced methods.
-The essential issue is that nothing else re-uses any of the disk blocks represented by your file.
+The essential issue is that nothing else re-uses any disk blocks your file represents.

-If you have performed a quick deletion with the rm command line to mistakenly remove some needful files from the desktop or anywhere else on Mac, the files won't go to the trans bin, so you can't recover the lost files from trash bin directly.
-But don't worry, you can still use the advanced methods below to recover deleted files by command line possibly.
+If you have performed a quick deletion with the rm command line to mistakenly remove some needful files from the desktop or anywhere else on Mac, the files won't go to the trans bin, so you can't recover the lost files from the Trash bin directly.
+But don't worry; you can still use the advanced methods below to possibly recover deleted files by command line.

 Step 2.
-Type in the following Terminal command: cd.Trash, then hit the "Return".
+Type in the following Terminal command: cd.Trash then hit the "Return".

 Step 5.
 Launch the "Finder" window.
-Enter the name of the deleted files in the search bar at the top right part of the window to find the restored files.
+Enter the deleted files' names in the search bar at the top right of the window to find the restored files.

 Time Machine, the built-in backup feature of your Mac, automatically backs up all of your files, including apps, music, photos, email, documents, and system files.
 With the backup, Mac deleted file recovery from the command line will be easily settled.

 Step 2.
 Find the files you want to restore in your Time Machine backup.
-Select an item and press Space Bar to preview it and make sure it's the one you want.
+Select an item, press Space Bar to preview it, and ensure it's the one you want.

 Was This Page Helpful?